Highlands

 • Laki Craters

-Highland favorites include the area around Mt.
-Askja, where you can bathe in a naturally warm lake called Viti (Hell), and Kverkfjoll, a high-temperature geothermal field on the rim of Vatnajokull, where the heat creates fantastic but ever-changing caves formed in the ice.
+Highland favourites include the area around Mt.
+Askja, where you can bathe in a naturally warm lake called Víti (Hell), and Kverkfjöll, a high-temperature geothermal field on the rim of Vatnajökull, where the heat creates fantastic but ever-changing caves formed in the ice.
+Guided tours to all of these places are available.

 Askja day tour

-Kverkfjoll Mountain range is another charmer in the Highlands.
-Nowadays mostly noted for being one of the more active volcanic areas in Iceland.
+Kverkfjöll mountain range is another charmer in the Highlands.
+Geologists identify it as one of the more active volcanic areas in Iceland.

 Thorsmork

-And let’s not forget to mention two of the biggest highland attractions in Iceland; the Thorsmork Nature Reserve, one of the most popular hiking areas in the country, and the geothermal area Landmannalaugar, with its multicolored mountains, natural hot pools, steaming lava fields and countless hiking opportunities.
-Between those two gems lies the pathway known as Laugavegur, the most popular hiking trail in Iceland.
+And let’s not forget to mention two of the biggest highland attractions in Iceland; the Þórsmörk Nature Reserve, one of the most popular hiking areas in the country, and the geothermal area Landmannalaugar, with its multicoloured mountains, natural hot pools, steaming lava fields and countless hiking opportunities.
+Between those two gems lies Laugavegur, the most popular hiking trail in Iceland.
 Moreover, a trail that has been chosen by National Geographic as one of the top 10 in Europe!

 More on the Volcanic side

-Hveravellir, basically just means hot spring fields and the place is true to its name.
-The oldest writings found describing this place are from the year 1752 which tells you a lot about its memorability.
-Situated close to Kjolur highland road this bathing pearl is an absolute must-do!
+Hveravellir basically just means “hot spring fields” and the place is true to its name.
+The oldest writings found describing this place are from the year AD 1752 which tells you a lot about its memorability.
+Situated close to Kjölur highland road this bathing pearl is an absolute must-do!

 Hveravellir

 Next on our volcanic countdown is the Eldhraun lava field.
-Again with a legendary name, Firelava!
+Again with a legendary name, “Fire Lava!”
 It is situated more on the southern end of the highlands and is home to the incredible Laki craters.
-The Laki craters famously yet tragically erupted from 1783 to 1784 and affected the whole of Europe.
-Leading to crop failure, disease, and other human and natural disasters.
-Today you will only see the enormous field of lava rocks and formations that are peacefully covered in soft green moss.
+The Laki craters tragically erupted from 1783 to 1784 and affected the whole of Europe.
+The eruption led to crop failure, disease, and other human and natural disasters in Europe.
+Today, you will only see the enormous field of lava rocks and formations that are peacefully covered in soft green moss.
 It is hard to imagine what took place but the serenity and natural beauty are awe-inspiring!

 Icelandic highlands